Louise Morris, Counsellor and Psychotherapist in Farnham, MBACP, UKCP (Accred)

 Areas of counselling I deal with

 £50 per 50 minute session.
-I may be able to offer concessions in some circumstances.
+I may be able to offer concessions in some circumstances, including for survivors of sexual and domestic abuse in financial difficulty.